anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ~~~~
 {: #uc1figure title='Architecture overview using off-site PKI components' artwork-align="left"}

-The architecture overview in {{uc1figure}} has
+The architecture overview in {{uc1figure}}
-the same logical elements as BRSKI, but with more flexible placement.
+has the same logical elements as BRSKI, but with more flexible placement
-The PKI component that performs the authorization decision for certification
+of the authentication and authorization checks on certification requests.
-request messages MAY be off-site or in the central domain of the operator,
-to which the deployment or on-site domain of the pledge
-may have no or only temporary (intermittent) connectivity.
-This is to underline the option that the authorization decision for the
-certification request may also be performed in the backend.
+Depending on the application scenario, the registar MAY still do all of these
+checks (as is the case in BRSKI), or part of them, or none of them.

 The following list describes the components in the deployment target domain
 of the pledge as well as the base services.